dermatologist/fhiry/fhir-search.md

 For filter options you can set by `search_parameters` see [FHIR search common parameters for all resource types](https://www.hl7.org/fhir/search.html#standard) and additional FHIR search parameters for certain resource types like [Patient](https://www.hl7.org/fhir/patient.html#search), [Condition](https://www.hl7.org/fhir/condition.html#search), [Observation](https://www.hl7.org/fhir/observation.html#search), ...

-## Example: Import all observations
+## Example: Import all observations from FHIR server

 Fetch and import all resources (since empty search parameters / no filter) of type Observation to a pandas dataframe: